 Bodycote has systems in place that are designed to ensure compliance with all applicable laws and regulations, and conformity with all relevant codes of business practice.
 Furthermore, Bodycote does not make political donations.

 With regard to competition, Bodycote aims to win business in a differentiated high-value manner.
-The Group does not employ unfair trading methods and it competes vigorously but fairly within the requirements of the applicable laws.
+The Group does not employ unfair trading methods and it competes vigorously but fairly within the requirements of applicable laws.
 Employees are prohibited from either giving or receiving any inducements.

 Online training courses in respect of Anti-Bribery and Competition Law have been designed and translated into the major languages used throughout the Group.
 All relevant employees have completed the interactive courses.